Pius Krätschmer: Career

 Krätschmer made his professional debut for 1.
 FC Nürnberg in the 2.
 Bundesliga on 10 May 2021, coming on as a substitute in the 83rd minute for Nikola Dovedan against Hamburger SV.
 The away match finished as a 5–2 loss for Nürnberg.

+On 22 July 2023, Krätschmer signed with Helmond Sport in the Netherlands for one season, with an option for a second season.
+Following the 2023–24 season, it was announced that he would leave the club at the end of his contract.